KyleTryon/sentry-alert-tx-1/AlertTX-1/docs/RINGTONE_BUILD_SYSTEM.md

 ## Overview

-The Alert TX-1 project uses an automated build system to convert RTTTL ringtone files into embedded C++ data in binary format only.
-The binary format provides **50-70% memory savings** compared to text RTTTL, maximizing efficiency for embedded systems while maintaining full compatibility with the AnyRtttl library.
+The Alert TX-1 project uses an automated build system to convert RTTTL ringtone files into embedded C++ data in **multiple optimized formats**.
+The system generates binary format for memory efficiency, text format for BeeperHero rhythm game compatibility, and specialized BeeperHero track data for precise gameplay timing.

 ## How It Works